Milton Blanco

-Milton Blanco (born April 27, 1984) is an American former soccer player who is currently an assistant coach for Central Valley Fuego FC in USL League One.
+Milton Blanco (born April 27, 1984) is an American former professional soccer player.

 Career

 A veteran leader for the Fuego, Blanco has had professional stints with USL Second Division Harrisburg City Islanders as well as Chivas USA of MLS.
 Blanco is the 2nd Fuego player to receive this award joining former Fuego star Pablo Campos, the 2007 winner.

 Blanco played college soccer at Fresno Pacific University.

 Personal

 Blanco is of Salvadoran heritage, but born in the United States.
 He carries both a Mexico and USA passport.

 His mother abandoned the home when Milton was a toddler and his father, Santos Antonio "Tony" Blanco, was shot and killed in Fresno in 1995.